KC to DC: A Holocaust Learning & Travel Opportunity for Educators

 Please do not book flights until your acceptance into the program has been confirmed.

-Participants are responsible for purchasing a copy of The World Must Know by Michael Berenbaum (2006 ed.).
+Participants are responsible for purchasing or borrowing a copy of The World Must Know by Michael Berenbaum (2006 ed.).
+This text will be needed for completion of the self-study assignment.

-Additionally, participants are responsible for air fare exceeding $300 and the costs of ground transportation, airport parking, meals other than the group dinner, and incidental expenses.
+The costs of ground transportation, airport parking, meals other than the group dinner, and incidental expenses are the responsibility of each participant.

 Physical Requirements

-The Midwest Center for Holocaust Education will make every effort to accommodate participants’ physical abilities.
-However, please be aware that this trip requires use of the DC Metro system, a small tour bus, and extensive walking or wheeling.
-It is also an emotionally demanding experience focusing almost exclusively on Holocaust content.
+The Midwest Center for Holocaust Education will make every effort to accommodate participants’ varying physical abilities.
+However, please be aware that our trip plan depends upon use of the DC Metro system, a small tour bus, and extensive walking or wheeling.
+KC to DC is also an emotionally demanding experience focusing almost exclusively on Holocaust content.

 Please preview the application form – especially the responsibilities – before completing and submitting the form.